gemc/clas12Tags/README.md

 gemc /scigroup/cvmfs/hallb/clas12/sw/noarch/clas12-config/dev/gemc/dev/rga_fall2018.gcard  -N=nevents -USE_GUI=0
 ```

+> [!NOTE]
-Make sure that the clas12-config version is production for a tagged release,
+> Make sure that the clas12-config version is production for a tagged release,
-or dev for the latest development version.
+> or dev for the latest development version.
-For **gemc/dev**, you will also need to use the subdir `clas12-config/dev/gemc/dev`
+> For **gemc/dev**, you will also need to use the subdir `clas12-config/dev/gemc/dev`
+> You can used `gemc -v` to check the version of gemc.
 <br>

 ---